 If I could sum up the Progrey G-150Z in one word it would be: Quality.
 Nearly every aspect of the Progrey G-150Z has been designed incredibly well.
+Having used the Progrey extensively during my 3 month roadtrip, I highly recommend it!
 This is the pinnacle of 150mm filter systems!
 The Genesis 10 Stop ND also works quite well, with minimal color cast and no vignette at 14mm.
 Plus, the 77mm adapter ring allows me to use this system with all of my other lenses.

 If you have been considering jumping up to the 150mm system for your wide angle lens, you can't do any better than the Progrey system.
 Frankly, I think the Progrey G-150Z is the best filter holder on the market right now.